joshhanley/livewire-autocomplete/README.md

 - `wire:model-text` this is the property on the Livewire component that should be populated with the text value of the input field

 - `wire:model-result` this is the property on the Livewire component that contains the list of results.
-This can be an array or collection of values, array with keys, **NOT eloquent models**
+This can be an array or collection of values, array with keys, or eloquent models (note for eloquent models to work in Livewire V3, you need to use `legacy_model_binding` for this to work - **but it's not recommended**)

 - `wire:focus` this is the method on the Livewire component that should be called on focus to load results into the results property